ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_posts/2020-02-19-NRC-interactive-data-dashboards.md

 description: Today we released two interactive Nuclear Regulatory Commission (NRC) dashboards as part of the Data Pilot Initiative to link program performance and budget data for federal agencies.

 excerpt:  Today we released two interactive Nuclear Regulatory Commission (NRC) dashboards as part of the Data Pilot Initiative to link program performance and budget data for federal agencies.
-image: /img/blog/a-11-logo.png
+image: /img/homepage_images/graphs.png
-image_accessibility: Seal of The Executive Office of the President
+image_accessibility: graphs on blue background

 authors:
 - Performance.gov Team